 - Strollers/Rentals (You may also reserve stroller or wheelchairs in advance)

 We've missed our time with the dolphins, sea turtles, and penguins.
 We were hopping with excitement to see some of these aquatic friends again!
-We really enjoyed our visit to the San Diego Zoo reopening in June.
-Like the zoo, SeaWorld operates a little differently to keep guests, employees and animals healthy right now.
+We really enjoyed our visit to the San Diego Zoo reopening last June (and to the Safari Park).
+Like the zoo and Safari Park, SeaWorld operates a little differently right now to keep guests, employees and animals healthy.
 It's the temporary new normal in theme parks and zoos.
 Let’s jump in to discover what you can expect during SeaWorld San Diego's reopening!

 SeaWorld San Diego Reopening Dates, Hours and Details

 We do not have a date for SeaWorld San Diego's official reopening with rides and all exhibits yet.
 Keep hopping back for updates!
-The park has been approved to reopen in phases, with the outdoor, animal-focused areas reopening (as with Zoo Days) before the rides can reopen.
-The park (along with other California theme parks) is waiting on a response from the governor as to when it can safely reopen the entire theme park.
-San Diego is off the California governor's watch list, so hopfully we will hear more reopening news soon!
+The park has been approved to reopen in phases, with the animal-focused areas reopening before the rides can reopen.
+Which areas of the park can be open depend upon government guidelines in the California Blueprint for a Safer Economy.
+A color-coded four tier system notes which kinds of exhibits may be open based on what tier the county is in.
+Hopfully San Diego can move out of the most restrictive tier soon!

 During the phased reopening, we can expect the park to operate a little differently than before the pandemic.
 The SeaWorld Orlando reopening offers us a glimpse of what to expect when SeaWorld San Diego reopens.